Food-Systems-Research-Center/sm-data/README.md

   </span>
 </div>

 Otherwise, data are available under licenses from the original sources.
-(Should add a list of those sources and licenses here at some point).
+(Should add those sources here at some point.)